The Foundation is overseen by a volunteer board of directors, currently comprised of six experienced business people and community leaders.

 The board’s primary responsibility is the stewardship of the Foundation’s endowment fund.
 As fiduciaries, the board and its directors are required to act honestly, in good faith, and in the best interests of the Foundation and its stakeholders.

-Mr. Murray is Senior Vice President, Director of Business Development, Broker of Cushman & Wakefield Ltd. Director of Business Development of Cushman & Wakefield Ltd. a national commercial real estate firm.
-A tireless community volunteer, he has served on the board of directors for the Mississauga Living Arts Centre; the board of governors of the Credit Valley Hospital and Sheridan College; and as a member and vice chair of the Peel Police Services Board.
+Mr. Murray is Senior Vice President & Director of Business Development for Cushman & Wakefield Ltd. a national commercial real estate firm.
+A tireless community volunteer, Jim has served on the boards Peel Children’s Aid Foundation, the Mississauga Living Arts Centre; Credit Valley Hospital and Sheridan College; and as a member and vice chair of the Peel Police Services Board.
 In 1996, he was awarded Mississauga Citizen of the Year and recently had a community park named after him by the City of Mississauga.
 Jim is the recipient of both the Queen’s Diamond Jubilee Medal and, in 2015 he was awarded the Order of Ontario.

 Mrs. Anderson is the President of Westaire A/C & Htg.
 Ltd., H.V.A.C.
 Service & Installation company.
-Pat is the founding Chair of the Mississauga Waterfront Festival since its inception 20 years ago.
-For her volunteer community work over the years, she has been awarded the Sam McCallion Small Business Community Involvement Award, Civic Award of Recognition (City of Mississauga), Leading Women Building Communities Award (Province of Ontario), Ontario Medal of Citizenship, Queen Elizabeth II Diamond Jubilee medal, and the Stars of Mississauga South Award and the 2016 Mississauga Citizen of the Year.
+Pat is the founding Chair of the Mississauga Waterfront Festival since its inception 22 years ago.
+For her volunteer community work over the years, she has been awarded the Sam McCallion Small Business Community Involvement Award, Civic Award of Recognition (City of Mississauga), Leading Women Building Communities Award (Province of Ontario), Ontario Medal of Citizenship, Queen Elizabeth II Diamond Jubilee medal, the Stars of Mississauga South Award and the 2016 Mississauga Citizen of the Year.

 Mr. Cancilla is Vice President of Heath & Sherwood, a Canadian manufacturer of mineral processing equipment with worldwide distribution.
 The company has locations in Kirkland Lake & Mississauga.

 His community experiences include a member of the ‘Thanks Hazel’ Retirement Gala – Organizing Committee.
-A long-time volunteer & supporter of amateur hockey in Mississauga has served as President of the Erindale Hockey Association and is currently in the 9th year as President of the Mississauga Chiefs.
+A long-time volunteer & supporter of amateur hockey in Mississauga has served as President of the Erindale Hockey Association and nine years as President of the Mississauga Chiefs.